devbackroom/image-and-media-byline-credits/README.txt

 = Does the byline credit work with Gutenberg image block? =

 Yes.
-The byline credit is automatically added to the caption for the core image block.
+The byline credit is automatically added to the caption for the Gutenberg core image block.

 = Are other Gutenberg block supported? =